-Once you have planted your grass seed, you can apply starter fertilizer if you didn’t do so prior to planting.
+You can apply starter fertilizer once you have planted your grass seed, if you didn’t do so prior to planting.
 Water immediately.
 'In case of dry weather use a fine spray to keep the seed bed well watered and moist,' add Johnsons Lawn Seed experts.

 Should I put topsoil over grass seed?

 Do not put top soil over grass seed, but you can add a thin layer of organic matter to help the seed to germinate.

 ‘Never put topsoil over newly planted grass seed,’ says Yamaguchi.
 ‘This won’t provide healthy growing conditions – it will actually prevent the seedlings from sprouting by essentially suffocating them.’

 ‘Leaves, straw, and peat moss can be used to help hold moisture for the seed to germinate and grow,’ adds James.